 If you are a person with autism and are interested in volunteering with a local charity or community group, but are unsure about how to go about it, then Assert may be able to help.

 We can support you to:

 - Think about why you want to volunteer, what you want to get out of it and what you have to offer.

 - Research the opportunities available.

 - Decide which opportunities may be right for you

 - Contact organisations to find out more or enquire about a role

 - Find ways to deal with any challenges you may encounter as you volunteer

-People with AS and HFA have a lot to offer whatever your interest, skills or motivation, chances are there will be an volunteer role out there to suit you.
+People with autism have a lot to offer whatever your interest, skills or motivation, chances are there will be an volunteer role out there to suit you.